 - Fasten the end to the rest of the bandage with tape, metal clips, or Velcro.
 Do not fasten metal clips on an elastic bandage where there is a skin fold or crease, such as under the knee.

 - Do not to wrap the elastic bandage too tight because it may cut off blood flow.

 - To help with blood flow, take off the wrap at least two times a day if okay with your caregiver.
-Leave it off for a few minutes and wrap it again.
+Leave it off for a few minutes before wrapping the ankle again.
 Ask your caregiver if you should take off the elastic bandage at night.

 - If you have numbness (loss of feeling) or tingling, remove the bandage.
 Gently rub the area.
 Rewrap the bandage when the area feels better.